My Story: Learning To Cope With CVS And Dry Eyes

 My eye problem isn’t characterized as serious, but it was debilitating to me.
 I simply couldn’t get any work done because I couldn’t look at the computer.

-The eye doctor fully tested my eyes and had some good news: I had a very common problem that was easily treatable.
+The eye doctor thoroughly tested my eyes and had some good news: I had a very common problem that was easily treatable.
 Can you imagine how much of a relief that was to me?
+I needed computer reading glasses — not available at drugstores because the power is so low — plus some lubricating eye drops.
+He recommended Blink Tears, and now, so do I.

 Since I also have allergies, I’ve found that occasional use of allergy eye drops — when my eyes are especially red or gritty in the corners — helps too.
 The eye doctor didn’t mention those to me, but they’ve been useful to me nonetheless.